Table of Contents

 1. Relieving Constipation

-Since psyllium is a bulk-forming laxative, it can increase your dog’s stool size and help relieve constipation.
+Since psyllium is a bulk-forming laxative, it can increase your dog’s stool size and help relieve his constipation.

 This means it helps add moisture to your dog’s stools which allows him to pass stools easier.

-Although performed on humans, one study found that psyllium can improve the total weight, texture, and moisture of stools better than bran.
+Although performed on humans, a study by Stevens et al. (2008) found that psyllium can improve the total weight, texture, and moisture of stools better than bran.

 2. Treating Diarrhea